ComfyUI-Workflow/awesome-comfyui/README.md

 - [**comfyui_jankdiffusehigh**](https://github.com/blepping/comfyui_jankdiffusehigh): Janky implementation of [a/DiffuseHigh](https://github.com/yhyun225/DiffuseHigh/) for ComfyUI.
 Enables generating at resolutions higher than what the model was trained for without requiring model patches.
 - [**F5-TTS-ComfyUI**](https://github.com/AIFSH/F5-TTS-ComfyUI): a custom node for [a/F5-TTS](https://github.com/SWivid/F5-TTS)
 - [**Stable Projectorz Bridge**](https://github.com/tianlang0704/ComfyUI-StableProjectorzBridge): This custom nodes enables Stable Projectorz to work with ComfyUI Directly.
-- [**Nodes for use with real-time applications of ComfyUI**](https://github.com/ryanontheinside/ComfyUI_RealtimeNodes): These nodes are for real-time applications of ComfyUI.
-- [**Model and Checkpoint Loaders for NF4 and FP4**](https://github.com/silveroxides/ComfyUI_bitsandbytes_NF4): Nodes for loading both Checkpoints and UNET/Diffussion models quantized to bitsandbytes NF4 or FP4 format.
 - [**ComfyUI-Roboflow**](https://github.com/DareFail/ComfyUI-Roboflow): This is a ComfyUI node that connects with [a/Roboflow workflows](https://roboflow.com/workflows/build).
 - [**ComfyUI-MiniCPM-o**](https://github.com/CY-CHENYUE/ComfyUI-MiniCPM-o): ComfyUI custom nodes for MiniCPM
 - [**ComfyUI-Flux-Inpainting**](https://github.com/rubi-du/ComfyUI-Flux-Inpainting): This node wraps the flux fill model as ComfyUI nodes.
 Use NF4 flux fill model, support for inpainting and outpainting image.
 Compared to the flux fill dev model, these nodes can use the flux fill model to perform inpainting and outpainting work under lower VRM conditions.
 - [**SAMURAI Nodes for ComfyUI**](https://github.com/takemetosiberia/ComfyUI-SAMURAI--SAM2-): ComfyUI nodes for video object segmentation using [a/SAMURAI](https://github.com/yangchris11/samurai) model.
-- [**ComfyUI SKBundle**](https://github.com/SKBv0/ComfyUI_SKBundle): Nodes: MultiText, TextBox, TitlePlus, SeamlessTexture, AspectRatioPlus, DisplayEverything, ComparerPlus, AnySwitch, Node Design Tools...
 - [**ComfyUI-StepVideo**](https://github.com/stepfun-ai/ComfyUI-StepVideo): This repository contains ComfyUI custom nodes for StepVideo.
 - [**comfyui-Image-reward**](https://github.com/shadowcz007/comfyui-Image-reward): [a/ImageReward](https://github.com/THUDM/ImageReward): Human preference learning in text-to-image generation.
 This is a [a/paper](https://arxiv.org/abs/2304.05977) from NeurIPS 2023
 - [**Floodgate**](https://github.com/Haoming02/comfyui-floodgate): A node that allows you to switch between execution flow